 You could also consider your own passions here—maybe you love music or astronomy and want to theme your daycare around that.
 Put your idea in your business plan.
 Have fun with it!

 For Lindner, it all came down to curriculum.
 “I really wanted an educational environment, and I couldn't find a place like that in my area.
 I decided to focus on STEM.”
 Do your research and be sure that something — location, business hours, menu or services provided — sets you apart.

 Once you determine the details, write up a contract that clearly outlines what you will (and won't) provide and your expectations for your clients.
 Here are some important questions to get you started:

 - What ages do children need to be to attend?

 - What time do parents need to pick up their children?

 - Are there consequences for being late?

-- What services will you provide and what additional costs will you incur? (e.g., you provide diapers but parents provide formula, etc.)
+- What services will you provide and what items are parents responsible for? (e.g., you'll provide formula, but they provide diapers.)

 - What is your policy for sick children?

 - How many days off will you take?
 Are those days paid?